pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 - `slo_endpoint` (String) A string that specifies the logout endpoint URL.
 - `slo_response_endpoint` (String) A string that specifies the endpoint URL to submit the logout response.
 - `slo_window` (Number) An integer that defines how long (hours) PingOne can exchange logout messages with the application, specifically a logout request from the application, since the initial request.
+- `sp_encryption` (Attributes List) A single block object that specifies settings for PingOne to encrypt SAML assertions to be sent to the application.
+Assertions are not encrypted by default. (see [below for nested schema](#nestedatt--saml_options--sp_encryption))
 - `sp_entity_id` (String) A string that specifies the service provider entity ID used to lookup the application.
 This is a required property and is unique within the environment.
 - `sp_verification` (Attributes List) A single list item that specifies SP signature verification settings. (see [below for nested schema](#nestedatt--saml_options--sp_verification))
 - `sp_verification_certificate_ids` (Set of String, Deprecated) **Deprecation Notice** This field is deprecated and will be removed in a future release.
 Please use the `sp_verification.certificate_ids` attribute going forward.
 A list that specifies the certificate IDs used to verify the service provider signature.